STANLEY #9 Steel Back Razor Blades 100 ct Container, 11-515

 - One of the years 11 BC, AD 11, 1911, 2011

-Year 515 (DXV) was a common year starting on Thursday (link will display the full calendar) of the Julian calendar.
+Year 515 (DXV) was a common year starting on Thursday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Florentius and Anthemius (or, less frequently, year 1268 Ab urbe condita).
 The denomination 515 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

 A container is any receptacle or enclosure for holding a product used in storage, packaging, and transportation, including shipping.
 Things kept inside of a container are protected on several sides by being inside of its structure.
 The term is most frequently applied to devices made from materials that are durable and are often partly or completely rigid.